30 Days of Thanks & Praise! Day #28 – Praising the Lord with All My Soul (Psalm 103)

 When Thanks-Giving Becomes Thanks-Living (Psalm 103) One of the most obvious Bible verses related to the matter of thanksgiving is I Thessalonians 5:18, “In every thing give thanks: for this is the will of God in Christ Jesus concerning you.”
 Also, let’s look at Psalm 103:1-2, “Bless the Lord, O my soul: and all that is within me, bless his holy name.
 Bless the Lord, O my soul, and forget not all his benefits.”David sought to stir up his inner man to praise the Lord.
 The word “bless” means “to kneel in praise and adoration.”
 It’s a call for the soul to give adoration, praise, and worship to a worthy God.
 We are living in a day when there truly is a drought of praise among the people of God.
 We would be wise to stir up our own souls to praise the Lord!
 David warned of the dangers of “forgetting” the “benefits” of the Lord in his life.
 The word “forget” refers to “a lapse of memory that can cause one to wander”.
 When we forget what we have in Jesus and who we are in Jesus, there is the danger that might wander away from Him.
 Praising the Lord keeps us compassionate, clean, and close!
 1. Our Saviour.
 The things revealed here are causes for thankfulness at all times.)

 AuthorDr.
 Blackman is passionate about helping others grow in the grace of the Lord.
-His devotions are centered on how to grow closer to the Lord through a personal relationship.
+His devotions are centered on how to grow closer to the Lord through a personal relationship with Christ.
 Archives

 Categories |